This feature requires HCP Boundary or Boundary Enterprise

 region- (Required) The S3 region to configure the storage bucket in.

 true, credential rotation is not performed.
 By default, the AWS plugin rotates credentials.
+Note that this attribute is required, if you use dynamic credentials.

-AWS S3 buckets have the following secrets:
+AWS S3 buckets can have the following secrets:

 The following services are relevant to this resource: